haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

     authentication via hardware authenticators,
     WebAuthn is what you need to use.

+* To authenticate without using a password, applications can allow users to either use **symmetric keys** via **OTP-based** protocols or use **asymmetric keys** via the **FIDO2** standard.
+FIDO2 supports different types of authenticators, roaming authenticators
+  (via the CTAP standard) or built-in authenticators.

+* User-aided authentication protocols that allow a human to pair two devices are modeled with two types of channels between the devices:
+  - an insecure channel (for example,
+    NFC, Bluetooth, WiFi, and so on),
+    which we assume is adversary-controlled, and
+  - an authenticated channel (for example, real life), which does not provide confidentiality but can be used to exchange relatively small amounts of information.

+* The **CPace** PAKE works by having the two devices create a generator based on a password and then use it to perform as a base for the usual ephemeral DH key exchange.

+* three techniques to pair two devices:
+  - (1) a user can either help the devices obtain each other’s public keys so that they can perform a key exchange;
+  - (2) a user can enter the same password on two devices so that they can perform a symmetric password-authenticated key exchange; or
+  - (3) a user can verify a fingerprint of the key exchange after the fact to confirm that no MITM attacker intercepted the pairing.

 ## Crypto as in cryptocurrency?

 * One limitation of these **PBFT-based**